NightB1ade/RolePlayingGames/RollForShoes/KitchenKhaos/index.md

 ### Card 4: Parlour Trick

-The trick is I’ve already covered that card!
+> “The trick is I’ve already covered that card!”

 - Throws card away

-### CCard 5: Ad-lib Lines, Talk Around Drugs
+### Card 5: Ad-lib Lines, Talk Around Drugs

-And we feel very strongly around drugs in this country’ turning to Flagstaff
+> “And we feel very strongly around drugs in this country” turning to Flagstaff

 > “I’ve noticed that people seem to get very queasy if they take drugs straight after eating, so it is important to allow good digestion time before consuming drugs, like waiting an hour after eating to swim”